Flexibility and Mobility

 4. Yoga and Pilates:

-Both yoga and Pilates emphasize flexibility, mobility, and core strength.
-They incorporate a variety of poses and movements that enhance range of motion, balance, and muscle control.
+Yoga and Pilates both place an emphasis on flexibility, mobility, and core strength.
+They are composed of different poses and movements that enhance the range of motion, balance, and muscle control.

 5. Functional Movement Exercises: